 There may be some differences with insulation added after original construction, but you might be able see what is achievable for your type of property.

-It might also be possible to spot mistakes in an EPC by comparing in this way.
+It might be possible to spot mistakes in EPCs by comparing in this way, however you need to be careful about assuming any particular EPC is right or wrong.

 Always check with a Domestic Energy Assessor before deciding what changes to make to a property in order to improve your EPC rating.

 Without doing this, you will just be making changes to your property from a position of uncertainty.
-When you instruct an asssessor to produce a new EPC you would not know whether the changes you have implemented were the bvest ones, whether they will have made a difference, or what magnitude of difference, until you get that new EPC, and you may have spent money unecessarily.
+When you instruct an asssessor to produce a new EPC you would not know whether the changes you have implemented were the best ones, whether they will have made a difference, or what magnitude of difference, until you get that new EPC, and you may be disappointed with the result, and have spent money unecessarily.

 By instructing an Energy Assessor from the outset, and asking them specifically what you can do to improve your EPC rating, you will be working from a position of certainty, and be able to target the most cost effective changes for your property.